llv22/nccl-tests-macOS-cuda/README.md

 # NCCL Tests

 These tests check both the performance and the correctness of [NCCL](http://github.com/nvidia/nccl) operations.
+This branch prepares tests for nccl-macOS 2.9.6+(originated from [Nvidia NCCL 2.9.6](https://github.com/NVIDIA/nccl/releases/tag/v2.9.6-1)), as additional operations have been added since this version.

 ## Build